KripaShakya/SimpleToDo/README.md

-# Project 1 - *SimpleToDo*
+# Project 1 - *SimpleTodo*

-**SimpleToDo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**SimpleTodo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Kripa Shakya**